 - Buds are edible when harvested young, before opening and developing into flowers.

-- At the end of flowering, plants should be cut down to ground and mulched heavily.
+- At the end of flowering, plants should be cut down to ground and mulched heavily with compost.

 - In subsequent years, bulb production will increase and bud production will continue for the next 4-5 years.

 - Plants will also produce side shoots which can be allowed to develop and then removed when less than 10 inches tall, and replanted to start additional plants or shared with friends.

 2. How to grow artichokes: Plant the correct variety at the right time